North End (café): History

 In 2001, Rick Hubbard, former manager of Starbucks, and his wife Chris Hubbard came to Bangladesh for her job and later thought about opening a coffee shop in the country.
 In 2009 they started to develop a business plan, and in 2011 they opened the first coffee shop near the US embassy in Dhaka.

 In 2019, they were fined for reportedly using date expired milk.
 The shop responded by stating that the milk was never served to a customer and was unused.

 In 2022, USAID and North End stated that they have a joint venture to grow coffee beans in Bangladesh's hill tract region.
 They buy about 400–500 kg of coffee beans annually from Bandarban, a district in the south-east hill tract region of Bangladesh.
 They have been selling the hill tract blend for about 5–6 years as of 2022.
 It is said that the coffee production in the region started a century earlier when missionaries brought coffee and planted them in Ruma.

 In 2025, there was a complaint that they do not use a sales data controller, but instead use PoS software for Value-added tax collection.
 When asked about this issue, their spokesperson complained about issues with the sales data controller machine.

 Reception

-Since inception, North End has created loyal customers and ardent supporters for their shop as well as for coffee culture.
+North End has been noted in media as having ardent supporters for their shop, as well as a positive effect on local coffee culture.